-The grid-like pattern of the gardens is very apparent.
+The grid-like patterns of the gardens are very apparent.
 Harriet my wife, stands looking over a low hedge at one of the square gardens.
 Small clipped trees mark the edges of the grid where there is a cross – path.
 See the close-up photo below.

 A long series of wooden arches with grape vines makes for a planted tunnel effect for walking through.
 The photo below shows the water canal on the other side of the stone wall on the left-hand side.

 The planted grape vine tunnel is in relationship with the grid-like pattern of the clipped hedging.